iGeorgia/i-georgia-backend/README.md

 #### Data

-Data lives outside of Docker in `./data` folder.
+Data, together with logs, lives outside of Docker in `./data` folder.
+I.e. `./data/neo4j/logs`.

 Delete it or any of its sub-folders.
 It'll be re-created on next Docker run.

 #### Download GraphQL Plugin